giannisalinetti/oadp-minio-demo/README.md

 # OADP + Minio Demo
 A demo repository to show how OADP works with a generic S3 backend (Minio).

-The purpose of this demo is purely to showcase the features of OADP using a simple backend during labs and workshops.
+The purpose of this demo is purely to showcase the features of OADP using a simple backend during labs and workshops on a single cluster.

+The demo installs OADP and Minio, creates an example namespace and show the backup and restore tasks.
+The choice of Minio as an S3 backend is dictated by the will to keep the demo as simple and minimal as possibile.

+OpenShift users who already installed [ODF](https://www.redhat.com/it/technologies/cloud-computing/openshift-container-storage)
+(OpenShift Data Foundation, aka OpenShiftContainer Storage) can legerave on Noobaa as an S3 backend with improved performance and reliability results.

+### Technologies
 [OADP](https://github.com/konveyor/oadp-operator) (OpenShift APIs for Data Protection) is an operator that Red Hat has created to create backup and restore APIs in the OpenShift cluster.
 OADP is based on Velero.